eea/eea.epub/README.txt

 EEA Epub features:

 1. Imports epub files as Plone content.
 2. Stores the original epub in the main folder for easy retrieval.
 3. Exports the Plone content back into an epub.
 4. Clean filename as you import the epub and they contain characters that wouldn't be allowed as a Plone id.
-     This behaviour is on by default but it can be disabled by unchecking the boolean flag at portal_properties/site_properties
+   This behaviour is on by default but it can be disabled by unchecking the boolean flag at portal_properties/site_properties **clean_epub_file_names**.
-     'clean_epub_file_names'.
    If you find that the Document Pages added by the Epub process has broken links try to re-upload without this boolean flag.

 Epub compatibility
 ==================

 EEA Epub makes the following assumptions about the loaded epub:

 1. You don't use unicode or other special characters into the name of the epub, images or links
 2. You've created the epub with "Adobe InDesign CS4" or "Sigil" which uses some standards for the following:

    * The table of contents is named toc.ncx and is placed inside OEBPS
    * Book text & images are placed inside the folder OEBPS or other folders that are children of OEBPS
    * Items ids doesn't contain the following characters . / \ ( if possible stick to letters, numbers and - _ )

 Best practices when creating an epub:

 1. Chapter names should not be all uppercase or use special characters
 2. Image names should not contain spaces, periods, / or other special characters

 Debugging
 =========